 Almost tropical looking, they’re great planted among daylilies or hostas, so the flower stalk rises up among the foliage.
 My neighbors have a thriving patch in Zone 5.
-The most cold-hardy lycoris, but Joanna’s patch in Zone 3 blooms only every few years.
+The most cold-hardy lycoris, but Joanna’s patch in Zone 3 puts out leaves annually and blooms only every 2–3 years.

 18–24" tall.
 Late Summer blooms, Z5-9.
 10-12cm bulbs.